Where to Install Motion Detector Lights

 There are various motion detector lights available.
 Some are flood lights with basic designs while others are more stylish to the match the exterior of your house.
 There are wired, wireless, and solar-powered options as well.

-home automation by acting as one of the first layers of security.
+Motion detector lights play an important role in home automation by acting as one of the first layers of security.
 They’re also there to help guide us through the darkness when we pull up to our driveways or exit our homes at night.
 Security and safety are things many of us want in our homes and motion detector lights are a great way to help achieve that.

 Don’t stay dark for too long, add motion detector lights to your property.
 If you need advice or assistance, Home Controls offers free support.
 Just call our toll-free number at 858-693-8887 (7:30 a.m. to 4:30 p.m.
 Pacific, Monday – Friday).